Report an accessibility problem

 Program description

-The BSE program in computer systems engineering focuses on the analysis, design, testing, integration and evaluation of hardware and software systems.
+In the Bachelor of Science in Engineering program in computer systems engineering, you focus on the analysis, design, testing, integration and evaluation of hardware and software systems.
 The curriculum is grounded in many engineering disciplines, including the applications of science and technology to the design of:

 • computer architecture